Taco Lasagna Recipe

 How to Make Taco Lasagna

-Start out by browning the ground beef and seasoning it with a taco seasoning packet or homemade taco seasoning.
+Start out by browning the ground beef and seasoning it with a taco seasoning packet or use this homemade taco seasoning recipe to make your own.
 You can add onions to the meat, if you want to.
 I don’t include it in the basic recipe, because enough people don’t like onions or can’t eat them.

 ground beef for taco lasagna